microbit-apps/display-shield/README.md

 ##### Pixel colors

 Besides the empty, or transparent pixel `.`, there are 16 color pixels you can use.
 These are matched to colors in a _palette_.
-A palette is a group of colors you can choose from.
+A palette is a set of colors you can choose from.
 The colors are selected by using a single number or letter to match them.
 The default palette, for example, uses these colors:

 * `.`: empty or transparent
 * `0`: transparent